 Recommendations

-Future environmental education campaigns should emphasize the individual's contribution to environmental impact in the context of climate change, as well as environmentally relevant consumption habits, including the environmental and health benefits of organic food consumption.
-People will be able to slow climate change through recycling, reduction of fuel consumption, and animal products consumption.
+Future environmental education campaigns should emphasize individual contributions to environmental impacts in the context of climate change as well as environmentally relevant consumption habits, including the environmental and health benefits of organic food consumption.
+People will be able to slow climate change through recycling and reducing fuel and animal product consumption.

-We recommend including an introductory course in environmental studies (from the perspective of climate change and the relationship between health and the environment) in all departments' study programs, emphasizing public health subjects.
+We recommend including an introductory course in environmental studies (from the perspective of climate change and the relationship between health and the environment) in the study programs of all departments, emphasizing public health subjects.
 Moreover, this issue is not adequately emphasized in public health programs in Israel.
-Indeed, discussion of climate change is of fundamental importance due to the many forms of damage caused by climate change and to the responsibilities of individuals, as described in this study.
+Indeed, the discussion of climate change is of fundamental importance due to the many forms of damage climate change can cause and individual responsibilities, as described in this study.

-Various initiatives are now being promoted around the world, such as encouraging carpooling, reducing flights, recycling competitions, promoting meatless Mondays, and increasing awareness of the impacts of climate change through education.
-All those practices should be evaluated in order to promote the best practices to tackle this pressing issue.
-A more in-depth study could include focus groups and interviews to better examine policy makers' awareness and behavior concerning climate change.
+Various initiatives are now being promoted worldwide, such as encouraging carpooling, reducing flights, recycling competitions, promoting meatless Mondays, and increasing awareness of the impacts of climate change through education.
+These ideas should be evaluated in order to promote the best practices to tackle this pressing issue.
+A more in-depth study could include focus groups and interviews to better examine policy makers’ awareness and behavior concerning climate change.

+Acknowledgments

-Acknowledgments: We would like to thank Rana Orhan for her comments and suggestions.
+We would like to thank Rana Orhan for her comments and suggestions.

+Funding

-Funding: This research received no external funding.
+This research received no external funding.

+Conflicts of Interest

-Conflicts of Interest: The authors declare no conflict of interest.
+The authors declare no conflict of interest.

-Ethics approval and consent to participate: Ethical approval of the current study was obtained from the Ethics Committee, Ashkelon Academic College.
+Ethics approval and consent to participate

+Ethical approval of the current study was obtained from the Ethics Committee of Ashkelon Academic College.
 The introductory page of the questionnaire contained an explanation of the essence and aim of the survey.
 Completing the questionnaire indicated informed consent to participate in the survey.
-The students could stop responding to it at any stage or choose not to answer some of the questions.
+The students could stop responding to the questionnaire at any stage or choose not to answer some of the questions.
 No questions were presented as compulsory.